 14. Mobile Optimization

-More and more users are doing their shopping over mobile, so optimize your website for mobile too.
+More and more users are shopping over mobile, so optimize your website for mobile too.

 You need a seamless cross-platform experience because customers may browse on a desktop and complete the checkout process on mobile.

 In addition to the above reasons and methods to reduce cart abandonment, recover cart abandonment with these few additional strategies.

 Exit-intent popups help to target customers even before they leave your website.
 You can make one final attempt to capture your customers’ attention before they leave your website using a catchy headline, a light-hearted tone, and an irresistible offer.